Ethical Sourcing & Social Responsibility Policy

 This Ethical Sourcing & Social Responsibility Policy is meant to supplement the Global Policies of our parent, Grupo Bimbo, the Company Code of Business Conduct and applies to all associates.

-It is every associate’s responsibility to report when he or she becomes aware of or suspects a violation of the Global Policies, Code of Business Conduct or this Ethical Sourcing & Social Responsibility Policy.
+It is every associate’s responsibility to report when they become aware of or suspects a violation of the Global Policies, Code of Business Conduct or this Ethical Sourcing & Social Responsibility Policy.
 The report should be made to the most senior manager at the location or area of work, the Legal Department or Human Relations Department, the communication channel set forth in the Global Policies or by calling “The Network” at 1-866-458-5428.
 Reports made to “The Network” may be made anonymously.
 No reprisals will be taken for any report made in good faith, regardless of the method used to report a violation, incident or concern.

 Just as we expect our associates to uphold and commit to this Ethical Sourcing & Social Responsibility Policy, we similarly expect that our suppliers will do the same.
 We expect our suppliers to acknowledge, respect and adopt the BBUSA Ethical Sourcing & Social Responsibility Policy or similar and equal standards as follows: